Skip to content

 factory_app/workflows/AppGenerator/tools.yaml AssemblyAgent entry, auto_tool_call: true

-factory_app/workflows/AppGenerator/tools/assemble_app_tasks.py Writes generated_files to context on both schema and MFJ paths
+factory_app/workflows/AppGenerator/tools/assemble_app_tasks.py Writes generated_files to context on both schema and task batch paths

 factory_app/workflows/AppGenerator/tools/generate_and_download.py Merges carry_forward_additions; saves carry_forward_report to artifact metadata